-The Minneapolis Standards of Effective Instruction applies to all teachers and assists them as they move through the professional development continuum.
-(Standards of Effectiveness are available for other professional teaching groups such as Social Workers, Psychologists, Speech and Language Therapists, etc.)

-These standards are expected to be used as a guide towards planning and implementing staff/professional development to support teaching quality and student achievement.
-They are also an effective tool in coaching, mentoring, and teaming as a part of the Professional Development Process (PDP).

-During the development of the original Standards of Effective Instruction, a representative group of teachers, principals and administrators reviewed, analyzed and synthesized standards and current research on teaching and standards from the following national and state organizations: National Board for Professional Teaching Standards (NBPTS), Educational Testing Service (PRAXIS), National and Minnesota Interstate New Assessment and Support Consortium (INTASC).
+- a.
+Application to All Teachers: The Minneapolis Standards of Effective Instruction applies to all teachers and assists them as they move through the professional development continuum.
+(Standards of Effectiveness are available for other professional teaching groups such as School Social Workers, Psychologists, Speech and Language Therapists, etc.) - b.
+SOEI Applications: These standards are expected to be used as a guide towards planning and implementing staff/professional development to support teaching quality and student achievement.
+They are also an effective tool in coaching, mentoring, and teaming as a part of the Professional Development Process (PDP). - c.
+Initial Development: During the development of the original Standards of Effective Instruction, a representative group of teachers, principals and administrators reviewed, analyzed and synthesized standards and current research on teaching and standards

-The original Standards of Effective Instruction have now been revised to align with all of the above national standards, as well as, the newly adopted Minnesota State Standards of Effective Practice for Teachers.
-(Rule 8710.2000).
-This will assist teachers as they work on their PDPs to also be working on relicensure efforts.

-Some education professionals working under the teacher contract (e.g., psychologists, social workers, nurses, speech clinicians, etc.) have professional practice standards specific to their field of licensure.
+- from the following national and state organizations: National Board for Professional Teaching Standards (NBPTS), Educational Testing Service (PRAXIS), National and Minnesota Interstate New Assessment and Support Consortium (INTASC). - d.
+Alignment with National and State Standards: The original Standards of Effective Instruction have now been revised to align with all of the above national standards, as well as, the newly adopted Minnesota State Standards of Effective Practice for Teachers.
+(MN Rule 8710.2000).
+This will assist teachers as they work on their PDPs to also be working on relicensure efforts. - 5.1.6 Other Professional Standards: Some education professionals working under the teacher contract (e.g., psychologists, School Social Workers, nurses, speech clinicians, etc.) have professional practice standards specific to their field of licensure.
 While it is important for these professionals to be aware of and understand the MPS Standards of Effective Teaching, the standards for each specific professional practice should be the guide used for planning, growth, collegial and student support.

-INTRODUCTION and GUIDELINES FOR USE Standards of Effective Instruction Domains & Rubrics
+INTRODUCTION and GUIDELINES FOR USE

+Standards of Effective Instruction Domains & Rubrics

-The Minneapolis Standards of Effective Instruction were designed for the primary purpose of ensuring teaching quality and student achievement.
-They were developed to align with the National Board for Professional Teaching Standards (NBPTS), Educational Testing Services (PRAXIS), the National and Minnesota Interstate New Assessment and Support Consortium (INTASC) Standards, and the Minnesota State Standards of Effective Practice for Teachers (Rule 8710.2000).
+Purpose and Scope: The Minneapolis Standards of Effective Instruction were designed for the primary purpose of ensuring teaching quality and student achievement.
+They were developed to align with the National Board for Professional Teaching Standards (NBPTS), Educational Testing Services (PRAXIS), the National and Minnesota Interstate New Assessment and Support Consortium (INTASC) Standards, and the Minnesota State Standards of Effective Practice for Teachers (MN Rule 8710.2000).

-To enhance the utility of these Standards of Effective Instruction for use in systematic, specific and objective professional development, descriptors of what teachers actually do to implement various Standards, as well as what is actually observed to support students both in and out of the classroom, have been placed in rubric form.
+Rubrics for Effective Utilization: To enhance the utility of these Standards of Effective Instruction for use in systematic, specific and objective professional development, descriptors of what teachers actually do to implement various Standards, as well as what is actually observed to support students both in and out of the classroom, have been placed in rubric form.
 These rubrics are designed to determine levels of effectiveness in implementing the Standards.
 The rubrics have been field tested over the past several years in numerous Minneapolis classrooms by teachers, principals and mentors.

-These Standards of Effective Instruction and rubrics are intended as a tool to assist teachers and teams in reflecting on their practices, in developing specific competencies, and in goal setting for professional development.
+Intended Uses: These Standards of Effective Instruction and rubrics are intended as a tool to assist teachers and teams in reflecting on their practices, in developing specific competencies, and in goal setting for professional development.
 They are also useful for colleagues, mentors or principals who provide classroom observations and coaching.

 The Standards of Effective Instruction and rubrics are intended to be used as a formative tool.

-Broad instructional areas, called Domains, include competencies that are the focus of assessment to identify specific strengths and areas for growth.
+Domains: Broad instructional areas, called Domains, include competencies that are the focus of assessment to identify specific strengths and areas for growth.
 Multiple sources of information, such as the teacher's self-assessment or observations and coaching by colleagues, can show patterns of professional growth over time.
 The Standards and rubrics are not intended to be used in their entirety at a single point in time as a summative evaluation tool.